Updated on April 23rd, 2022 by Felix Martinez

 Thanks to the aforementioned favorable underlying fundamentals of the healthcare sector, LTC has grown its funds from operations at a 4.5% average annual rate in the last decade.
 Moreover, the REIT has most of its assets in the states with the highest projected increases in the 80+ population cohort over the next decade.
 On the other hand, growth has stalled in the last four years, partly due to the bankruptcy of Senior Care.

-In addition, the REIT has been affected by the pandemic, but we expect this crisis to attenuate in the second half of this year thanks to the vaccination program underway.
-We continue to expect 3.0% growth in funds from operations over the next five years.
+In addition, the REIT has been affected by the pandemic.
+We continue to expect 5.0% growth in funds from operations over the next five years.

 Source: Investor Presentation